-With Ford funding, Jaguar was able to update the XJ40 into the car many reckoned it could have been from the start.
-Today, the X300 XJ makes a practical, easy-to-own prestige saloon
+With Ford funding, Jaguar updated its XJ40 into the car many reckoned it could have been from the start.
+Here’s how to by this luxury bargain

 Jaguar may have moved away from retro styling in later years, but back in 1994 a healthy slice of tradition was exactly what the company needed.
 The angular XJ40 had proved just a little too modern for the company’s existing clientele while not pushing the boundaries far enough to tempt buyers away from German rivals.